76.2 mm anti-aircraft gun Model 1935 (34-K): Background

 The 55-caliber gun was derived from a German weapon licensed in 1930.
 The initial attempt to put the gun on a naval mount was a failure.
 The Kalinin factory started work in 1934 on a new design that was accepted in late 1936.
 It entered production before the end of the year as the 34-K and 285 were built before the end of 1941.
 The manually operated mount weighed 4.95 MT.
 The same mount was combined with the Army 85 mm gun as the 90-K system beginning in 1942.

 Development of a twin-gun electrically powered mount also began in 1936, but it was not accepted until October 1939 as the 39-K. Only 15 mounts were produced before production ceased.
 Work on a simplified twin-gun mount began in 1939; only six 81-K mounts were built and they were installed on the battleships and in 1940.
 The 39-K weighed about 12.5 MT and the 81-K approximately 12 MT.

+Soviet Navy

+The Model 1935 was deployed aboard cruisers, destroyers, and Battleships of the Soviet Navy.